-This is a challenging development involving the regeneration of heavily contaminated brown field land, significant ecological factors and major site abnormalities that need to be addressed by engineering and financial solutions .
-It also involves significant stakeholder management, including collaborative working with Transport for London and London Underground on the Metropolitan Line extension, which runs through the site.
+This is a challenging development involving the regeneration of heavily contaminated brown field land, significant ecological factors and major site abnormalities that need to be addressed by engineering and financial solutions.
+It involves significant stakeholder engagement with West Hertfordshire Hospital Trust and Watford Football Club.

 Successful delivery of this complex project also involves the continual integration of technical, legal and financial factors across numerous interconnected development zones.